How to Create a Highly Effective Ecommerce Welcome Email

 2. Send it immediately

 Don’t hesitate to send your first welcome email right after your new subscriber confirmed his/her email address.
-The whole reason welcome emails work so well is because they hit the inbox when a subscriber’s interest in your brand is at its peak.
+The whole reason welcome emails work so well is that they hit the inbox when a subscriber’s interest in your brand is at its peak.
 Therefore, do not “batch” your welcome emails as you may waste an ideal moment for sending.
 To prove this fact, Experian Marketing Services found that real-time welcome emails see more than 10 times higher transaction rates and revenue per email over “batched” welcome mailing.
 As it is shown in the chart below, even if you wait for one day, your engagement rates will drop by almost 6 times.
 That’s why it’s important to automate this process.

 Source: Experian Marketing Services